JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 There is no best way to choose the correct package name.
-In this example, we can, for example, use the `ImageInspector` name.
-With the appropriately changed and created template, the package can be generated using the following code.
+We decided to use `ImageInspector` and create the package by the following code:

 ```julia
 template("ImageInspector")
 ```

-When the `ImageInspector` package is generated, we can use the `mkdir` function to create the `script` folder.
-Note that we use the same path that is used in the package's template.
-We also use the `joinpath` function to safely join the path to the package's main folder and the new folder's name.
+After creating the `ImageInspector` package, we can add the `scripts` folder manually or use the `mkdir` function to create it.
+For the latter, we use the `joinpath` function to specify the correct path.

 ```julia
 mkdir(joinpath("/Path/To/Dir/", "ImageInspector", "scripts"))
 ```

-If we look into the generated folder, we see that it contains more files than the folder generated by the built-in `generate` function.
+The generated folder contains more files than the folder generated by the built-in `generate` function.

 ```julia
 ├── .git